urbancamo/cliobooks-tech-assign/README.md

 Clicking the `Assign License` button in the book actions dropdown should display a confirmation/cancel.
 If confirmed a license should be assigned to the book from the publisher's license pool.
-The book should updated via the book API.
+The book and should updated via the book API, and the assigned license count updated via the publisher API.

 Clicking the `Return License` button in the book actions dropdown should display a confirmation/cancel.
 If confirmed a license should be returned to the publisher's license pool.
-The book should be updated via the book API.
+The book should be updated via the book API, and the assigned license count updated via the publisher API.

 ### APIs